top of page

 Turn Knocked Out Adventurers face down.
 Knocked Out Adventurers are considered removed from play!

 After setting up, it's time for battle!
-Each player draws 3 cards, and the Adventurer with the highest Agility goes first, regardless of which Party they're in!
-Make use of Agility, and be aware of it, it's a silent and powerful force!
+At the start of every Battle Block, each player draws 3 cards, and the Adventurer with the highest Agility goes first, regardless of which Party they're in!

 Crossfold rulebook 2_edited_edited.jpg